mganjoo/alisha-and-milind-wedding/website/src/events/haldi.md

 ---
 shortName: haldi
 title: Haldi
-date: "2020-10-29T09:30:00"
+date: "2022-01-20T10:00:00"
-endDate: "2020-10-29T11:30:00"
+endDate: "2022-01-20T20:00:00"
-location: San Mateo Marriott
+location: "***REMOVED***"
+preEvent: true
-attire: "Indian or Western casual (optional: shades of yellow)"
+attire: "Indian or Western casual (optional: shades of yellow or green)"
 plainText: >
-  Alisha’s family and friends will apply a paste of haldi or turmeric as part of this auspicious pre-wedding event.
+  Alisha’s family and friends will apply a paste of haldi or turmeric as part of this auspicious pre-wedding event in the morning.
+Lunch will be served after the haldi, followed by Alisha's bridal mehndi.
+We will serve dinner in the evening.
 ---

-Alisha’s family and friends will apply a paste of _haldi_ or turmeric as part of this auspicious pre-wedding event.
+We would love for you to join us at the Saxena residence, where Alisha and Milind’s family and friends will apply a paste of _haldi_ or turmeric as part of this auspicious pre-wedding event in the morning.
+Lunch will be served after the haldi.

+Alisha will then have her bridal _mehndi_ applied on her hands and feet.
+We will have music and dancing throughout this time, so please feel free to stay with us or come and go as you like throughout the day!
+We will serve dinner in the evening.